 Will 'Hard' End Points Ever Go Away?

-Will "hard" end points ever go away?
+Will "hard" end points/phones ever go away?
 In a word – no, not in my opinion.

-I read a very interesting article recently regarding the decrease in ebook sales by 18.7% in the U.S. and down 17% in the UK, as paper book sales have climbed in 2016, according to CNN.
-There appears to have been a resurgence in reading physical books, where sales grew during the same period.
+I read a very interesting article regarding the decrease in ebook sales by 4.5% in first Q 2019 (equivalent to 18% annually)8.7% in the U.S, as paper book sales have climbed considerably, according to Good-E-Reader CNN.
+There appears to have been a resurgence in reading physical books, where sales also grew during the same period.

 There is also another interesting trend that runs parallel to this: younger book buyers want to spend less time on digital devices (see chart).